AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/microsoft-dynamics-flow-actions/change-owner-in-microsoft.md

 >[!NOTE]
 >
->This flow step will **only work when used with triggers**, not filters, in your smart campaign.
+>This flow step will _only work when used with triggers_, not filters, in your Smart Campaign.

 ![](assets/one-1.png)